100 Things To Do on Long Island With Kids Before They Grow Up

 But those aren’t the only amusement parks on Ll.
 Here are a few others to sample.

-Nature-loving children will love the Seatuck Environmental Association’s series of outdoor classrooms, where kids can play and learn.
+Nature-loving children will love the Seatuck Environmental Association’s outdoor classrooms, where kids can play and learn.

 Channel your child's inner Picasso at these instructional classes designed to inspire.

 Young history buffs love Camp Hero State Park in Montauk.
-It’s a coastal defense facility that during World War II was disguised as, guess what, a fishing village.
+It’s a coastal defense facility that during World War II was disguised as a fishing village.

 Little conductor in the house?
 Join Long Island Live Steamers for a steam-train ride around Southaven County Park.